scbd/clearing-house-documentation/components/common/header/authorization-realm.md

 **Realm Values for Development:**

-- **`ABS-DEV`**: Represents the development environment for ABS (Access and Benefit-sharing Clearing House).
+- **`ABS-DEV`**: Represents the development environment for ABS (Access and Benefit-sharing Clearing-House).
 Use this value when testing or developing features related to ABS in a non-production setting.
-- **`BCH-DEV`**: Indicates the development environment for BCH (Biosafety Clearing House).
+- **`BCH-DEV`**: Indicates the development environment for BCH (Biosafety Clearing-House).
 This value is used for testing or development purposes related to BCH functionalities.
-- **`CHM-DEV`**: Specifies the development environment for CHM (Clearing House Mechanism).
+- **`CHM-DEV`**: Specifies the development environment for CHM (Central Clearing-House Mechanism).
 This realm is used when working on features or testing in the CHM context within a development environment.

 Headers required to authenticate and define the context and format of the request and response.
 The `Authorization` header must contain a valid token, while the `Content-Type` and `Accept` headers specify the format of the document and response, respectively.
 [Here are the steps to get the Authorization token](/user/authentication).